Laughter of Dead Kings (Vicky Bliss, No. 6) Summary

 "Readers who enjoy that era's mysteries may like this one, but Peters comes across here like someone who hasn't updated her gramophone." - Booklist.

 Barbara G. Mertz studied at the Oriental Institute of the University of Chicago, receiving an M.A. in 1950 and a Ph.D. in Egyptology in 1952.
 In 1950 she married Richard Mertz and had two children, Elizabeth and Peter.
 She was divorced in 1969.
-A past president of American Crime Writers League, she presently serves on the Editorial Advisory Board of KMT, A Modern Journal of Ancient Egypt.
-She is also a member of the Egypt Exploration Society and the James Henry Breasted Circle of the Oriental Institute.
+A past president of American Crime Writers League, she served on the Editorial Advisory Board of KMT, A Modern Journal of Ancient Egypt.
+She was also a member of the Egypt Exploration Society and the James Henry Breasted Circle of the Oriental Institute.
 Under her own name she is the author of Temples, Tombs and Hieroglyphs, A Popular history of Ancient Egypt and Red Land, Black Land, Daily Life in Ancient Egypt.